 Allyson Lewis (Founding Owner/ Ballet & Jazz Instructor) began Once Upon a Ballet in 2004 as a true labor of love.
 Combining her passions for ballet, theater, and costumes studied dance at the Fine Arts Center in Greenville, where she danced for the Greenville Ballet and attended the SC Governor’s School for the Arts.
 She received a talent scholarship to attend New York University’s prestigious Tisch of the Arts, graduating with a Bachelor of Fine Arts in Dance.
 In New York, she danced professionally and performed works by nationally acclaimed artists such as Twyla Tharp, Ronald K. Brown, and Doug Varone.
 Skilled in ballet, jazz, modern, musical theater, and tap dance styles, Allyson danced professionally in New York and Japan.
 She was among the last of the American casts featured at Seagaia’s Ocean Dome in Miyazaki, Japan where she performed in over 900 shows and danced the feature role of the Fish Queen.
 She has traveled as far as Portici, Italy to teach ballet as a volunteer at Casa Materna Orphanage for children ages 3 – 16.
 Allyson has been teaching for 14 years, specializing in pre-ballet, creative dance and jazz for musical theater.
 Allyson formed Once Upon a Ballet in 2004 upon her return to SC.

-Laura Turner (Music Director) received her B.F.A. in Dramatic Writing and an M.F.A. in composition for Music Theater concurrently from New York University.
-Since 1994 she has been Associate Professor of Theatre at the College of Charleston where she began the Theatre for Youth program and a Masters program preparing theatre teachers.
-She is a playwright and composer of many musicals for family audiences which she writes with her husband.
-In 2007 she began a program for special needs theatre alongside her students, which was featured at the S.C.
-Very Special Arts regional conference and helped contribute to a national award for special arts programming in South Carolina.
-Beyond her teaching and production work, she plays the organ and piano at her church.
+Laura Turner (Music Director/Director) Laura received her B.F.A. in Dramatic Writing and an M.F.A. in composition for Music Theater concurrently from New York University.
+Since 1994, she has been an Associate Professor of Theatre at the College of Charleston where she began the Theatre for Youth program and a Masters program preparing K12 music and theatre teachers.

 Daniel Megli (Vocal Instructor) is an American Baritone and is a recent transplant to the Charleston, SC area.
 He recently performed the role of Boaz in a new opera “Ruth”, which had its world premiere performance at Charleston’s Gailliard Center during the College Band Directors National Association convention.
 Daniel has also appeared on the operatic stage in several states across the US as Marcello in La Bohéme, Count Almaviva in La Nozze di Figaro, Leporello in Don Giovanni, Mr. Gobineau in The Medium, and Peter in Hansel and Gretel.
 Daniel is also a frequent concert performer.
 He was featured as the baritone soloist in Franz Liszt’s seldom performed masterpiece “Via Crucis”.
 Before this Daniel appeared as part of the Piccolo Spoleto Festival as a featured soloist with the Charleston Spiritual Ensemble during their concert in homage to black classical composer R. Nathaniel Dett.
 He has also sung the baritone solos from Brahms’ A German Requiem, Händel’s Messiah, Vaughn Williams’ Five Mystical Songs, Rutter’s The Mass of the Children, and Holsinger’s Easter Symphony.
 Daniel’s training began in Illinois where he received his BM in Vocal Performance from Illinois Wesleyan University.
 After graduation he studied with Metropolitan Opera tenor Harold Meers before moving to Charleston, SC to study with renowned vocal instructor Scott Flaherty.
 When not performing Daniel maintains a busy teaching schedule, boasting a private studio as well as holding staff voice teacher positions at Cane Bay High School and Musical Theater Center.